LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 ```

-This configuration file specifies that any HTTP request that starts with the __/rdpapi/__ path will be sent to the proxy, which will redirect it to the target hostname __api.refinitiv.com__.
+This configuration file specifies that any HTTP request that starts with the __/rdpapi/__ path will be sent to the proxy, redirecting it to the target hostname __api.refinitiv.com__.

 We need to add a proxyConfig key to angular.json files so the server can use the proxy setting when we start it with the __ng serve__ command.